awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

 You'll perform most administrative tasks for your WorkSpaces directory using directory management tools, such as the Active Directory Administration Tools\.
 However, you'll use Amazon WorkSpaces console to perform some directory\-related tasks\.
 For more information, see [Manage Directories for Amazon WorkSpaces](manage-workspaces-directory.md)\.

-If you create a Microsoft AD or Simple AD with five or more WorkSpaces, we recommend that you centralize administration on an Amazon EC2 instance\.
-Although it is possible to install the directory management tools on a WorkSpace, there are limitations, and using an instance is a more robust solution\.
+If you create a directory with Microsoft AD or Simple AD that includes five or more WorkSpaces, we recommend that you centralize administration on an Amazon EC2 instance\.
+Although you can install the directory management tools on a WorkSpace, using an Amazon EC2 instance is a more robust solution\.

 **To set up the Active Directory Administration Tools**